|The Church and the Former Sex Offender

 December 13, 2008, last update Nov.
 24, 2009

 NOTE: This page will contain notes from the ReFORM Radio Series on the Church and the Former Offender.
-As
+As each

-each series is recorded, I’ll add the notes from the show to this article.
+series is recorded, I’ll add the notes from the show to this article.

 Part One: Redemption -- How the Church deals with the Former Offender

-North Carolina recently passed a new law barring Registered Sex Offenders from coming within 300 feet of any
+North Carolina recently passed a new law barring Registered Sex Offenders from coming within 300 feet of any place

-passed legislation limiting the free exercise of religion, so chances are these cases will eventually be overturned.
+the free exercise of religion, so chances are these cases will eventually be overturned.

 However, in the wake of Predator Panic, many churches are struggling with the issue of whether or not to implement